santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

     it, or may stop fulfilling their monetary commitment to Microsoft.
 15. The commerce engine sends a notification on the webhook at this time, to notify the publisher know about the situation.
-16. The sample sends an email to the operations team, notifying the team about the status.
+16. The sample sends a notification to the operations team, notifying the team about the status.
 17. The operations team may de-provision the customer.